 dyslexia, reading impairment, language impairment, speech sound processing, phonological skill, neuroscience, brain activation, fMRI, reading development, reading skill, reading instruction, reading intervention, special education, speech and language impairment, developmental disabilities, language learning disabilities, learning disabilities, speech and language intervention, autoimmune encephalitis, Augmentative and Alternative Communication (AAC), Smith-Magenis Syndrome

 SLHS 4576 - Communication Neuroscience

 Spring 2018 / Spring 2019 / Spring 2020 / Spring 2021 / Summer 2022

 Provides an introduction to neuroscience with an emphasis on the systems that support human communication including speech perception and production, language, memory and cognition.
-Topics areas will include auditory processing, language, memory and motor systems.
+Topic areas will include auditory processing, language, memory and motor systems.
 Development of brain systems and structures will be explored, as well as neurologically based disorders.
 Neuroscientific methods surveyed will include MRI, fMRI, EEG, MEG, NIRS, lesion studies and electrophysiology.